basswood-io/BasswoodAV/README.md

 But where you can't work without it, PyAV is a critical tool.

-## Installation
+## Installing
 Due to the complexity of the dependencies, PyAV is not always the easiest Python package to install from source.
-Binary wheels are provided on [PyPI][https://pypi.org/project/pyav] for  MacOS, Windows, and Linux linked against a modern FFmpeg.
+Binary wheels are provided on [PyPI](https://pypi.org/project/pyav) for  MacOS, Windows, and Linux linked against a modern FFmpeg.
 You can install these wheels by running:

 ```bash
 pip install pyav